 The successful candidate who at the time of appointment cannot document sufficient teaching qualifications (minimum formal requirement is a 200 hrs pedagogical programme) will be required to obtain such qualifications within a two-year period.

 The successful candidate must demonstrate mastery of both English and one of the Scandinavian languages as working languages.
-If an appointee is not fluent in a Scandinavian language, the appointee will be required to learn sufficient Norwegian within a two-year period to be able to participate actively in all functions the position may involve.
+If an appointee is not fluent in a Scandinavian language, the appointee will be required to learn sufficient Norwegian within a two-year period, to be able to participate actively in all functions the position may involve.

 - Candidates should be able to establish, lead and conduct research projects, also as a collaborator.
-A track record in scientific leadership is an advantage, as well as participation in the acquisition of research grants.
+A track record in scientific and administrative leadership is an advantage, as well as participation in the acquisition of research grants.

 - International network, outreach activities, collegiality, and the ability to create a good working environment will be part of the evaluation.
-The ideal candidate would have research interests in common with the rest of the geometry and topology group at UiO.

 - The person appointed will be requested to take on some administrative duties.
 Hence such experience will be an advantage.